Libraries

 LibraryWithResources

-Fetches the library with included rules, data elements, and extensions.
-Each included resource also exposes a gem-added revision_id derived from relationships.latest_revision.data.id.
+Fetches the library with its directly attached rules, data elements, and extensions.
+The SDK prefers Adobe's include=... payload when present and falls back to the related resource endpoints when Adobe omits included.
+Each resource exposes a gem-added revision_id derived from relationships.latest_revision.data.id.

 compare(current_library_id, baseline_library_id:, property_id:)